 Ashtanga yoga incorporates eight different practices one can use to help lead a content life.
 One of the ways we do this is through a physical practice, also known as an asana practice.
 Other ways we do this is through a breathing and meditation practice.
 Ashtanga Vinyasa yoga uses the Tristhana method which incorporates breathing, moving the body, and focus.
 These three methods help us find a meditative state during our asana practice.
 As we grow in our asana practice, we also grow in compassion and connectedness to our self and others, thus inspiring two more practices of the Ashtanga system.
 The Yamas and Niyamas are the ethical and moral principles one can use to help determine the best things to include and exclude from our lives.

 None.
-Hollie will teach you the series, pose by pose, if you’re unfamiliar with this way of practicing.
+You will be taught the series, pose by pose, if you’re unfamiliar with this way of practicing.

 Mysore practice is offered Monday – Thursday, 6 – 8am, opening chant is at 6:05am.
 Show up anytime between these hours, leaving yourself enough time to complete your practice.
 If you are new, give yourself about 45 minutes of practice time to begin learning the sequence.
 Fridays from 6:30-8am are a led practice, when the instructor will lead the whole group through each pose in the series.

 *Practice is not held on New Moon or Full Moon dates.
 Dates will be posted.

 Yoga clothes are perfect.
 Men wear longer shorts, yoga shorts or pants.

 It is not recommended to wear baggy clothing for this style of practice.